-- 1. The Growth Management Director may grant exceptions special cases where there are unusual and practical difficulties or unnecessary hardships created in meeting the requirements of these regulations.
-Requests for exception shall be subject to the following conditions and requirements: - a.
-Frontage landscape setback depths may be reduced, but not eliminated. - 1).
-Eight feet (8') shall be the minimum frontage landscape setback. - 2).
-The number of trees required shall be based on the required landscape frontage setback before reduction.
-The priority for placing the trees shall be: 1) in the frontage landscape setback, 2) in the boulevard, and 3) elsewhere on the property and preferably in view of the public right of way. - b.
-Adjacent landscape setbacks may be reduced or eliminated.
-However, requirements for screening or buffering adjacent property, if applicable, shall not be waived. - c.
-The number of off-street parking spaces as regulated in §17.50.270 Minimum Off-Street Parking Requirements may be reduced in order to accommodate landscape requirements. - 1).
-Ten percent (10%) of the required parking spaces shall be the maximum reduction allowed.
-If the formula for determining the reduction off-street parking spaces results in a fraction, the number of off-street parking spaces shall be rounded up to the nearest whole number. - 2.
-A request for exception shall apply to the specific project for which it is requested and does not establish a precedent for assured approval for other requests.
+- a.
+Frontage landscape setback depths may be reduced, but not eliminated. - 1) Eight feet (8') shall be the minimum frontage landscape setback. - 2) The number of trees required shall be based on the required landscape frontage setback before reduction, however only one tree per 400 square feet of the reduced frontage landscape setback shall be required to be planted in the frontage landscape setback.
+The priority for placing the remainder of the trees shall be: 1) in the frontage landscape setback, 2) in the boulevard, and 3) elsewhere on the property and preferably in view of the public right of way. - b.
+Adjacent Adjoining landscape setbacks may be reduced or eliminated.
+However, requirements for screening or buffering adjacent property, if applicable, shall not be waived.